-Route Description for Wolfsklamm
+Route Description for Wolfsklamm Hike

 From the church, walk towards the nearest mountains.
 There are also signs saying “Wolfsklamm” and pointing you in the right direction.
-You’ll walk for five minutes, following the road to Wolfsklamm, at which point you will reach a little hut where you have to pay an entrance fee (about 3€).
+You’ll walk for five minutes, following the road to Wolfsklamm, at which point you will reach a little hut where you have to pay an entrance fee (about 5€).
 After that, follow the forest road along the river uphill.
-Soon the road changes to a little trail.
+Soon the road transitions into a narrow trail.

 After 45 minutes the trail continues onto a flat forest road.
 You’ll soon get your first glimpses of the St. Georgen monastery.
 Continue straight on the forest road and at the first junction, take a right.
 You’ll trace up some switchbacks, cross a wooden bridge, and in about fifteen minutes you will reach the monastery.
 There is a restaurant here where you can have lunch.